 Title IV funds are offered to a student under the assumption that the student will attend school for the entire payment period or period of enrollment.
 When a student withdraws, the student may no longer be eligible for the full amount of Title IV funds that the student was originally scheduled to receive.
 If a recipient of Title IV funds withdraws from Emily Griffith Technical College after beginning attendance, the amount of Title IV funds earned by the student must be determined.
 If the amount disbursed to the student is greater than the amount the student earned, the unearned funds must be returned.
-If the amount disbursed to the student is less than the amount earned, and for which the student is otherwise eligible, they are eligible to receive a post-withdrawal disbursement of the post-withdrawal disbursement for tuition and fees charges.
+If the amount disbursed to the student is less than the amount earned, and for which the student is otherwise eligible, they are eligible to receive a post-withdrawal disbursement of the earned funds that were not received.
+Emily Griffith Technical College may automatically use all or a portion of the post-withdrawal disbursement for tuition and fees charges.